gmengler/USPresidents/README.md

 http://www.shaundashjian.com:8080/USPresidents

 ## How to Use the Application
-The user can go through the list of all U.S. Presidents.
-The User can search by term number, go to the next or previous president.
+The user could go through the list of all U.S. Presidents.
+The User could search by term number, go to the next or previous president.

 ## Technology
 The application uses the MVC architecture with JSP and servlets.